-September 28: IDF commandos began raids into Lebanon to prepare territory for a ground invasion.
+- September 28: IDF commandos began raids into Lebanon to prepare territory for a ground invasion. - Beirut for the first time since 2006, killing PFLP terrorist organization operatives.
+The IDF also killed

-The IDF attacked the center of Beirut for the first time since 2006, killing PFLP terrorist organization operatives.
-The IDF also killed Hamas terrorist Fateh Sharif who was a UNRWA employee and Chairman of the UNRWA teachers union.
+Hamas terrorist Fateh Sharif who was a UNRWA employee and Chairman of the UNRWA teachers union.